 2011-02-01T09:15:00-05:00

 In this list, the first four recordings took place at the same time, in different time zones.
-08:15 in timezone GMT-04:00 (Toronto summer time) happened at the same time as 14:15 in timezone GMT+02:00 (Paris summer time).
+08:15 in time zone GMT-04:00 (Toronto summer time) happened at the same time as 14:15 in time zone GMT+02:00 (Paris summer time).
 The last two recordings were both made at 09:15, but they actually differ by two hours.

-Your puzzle input
+Your puzzle input is a complete list of recordings.

 Reading & reference materials